 This MA can be completed full-time or part-time.
 Each 20 credit module is taught via a blend of workshop-based and distance-learning.
 The workshops take place at The University of Warwick, usually over two days (see dates).
 Assignments are project-based and follow each workshop.

 The full-time MA is completed over 12 months.
-You will attend 6 workshops during the year, starting with the Career Development Theories module.
+You will attend a series of 6 workshops during the year, starting with the Career Development Theories module.
 We welcome applications to the full-time route from both national and international students.

 A flexible approach is adopted for people wishing to study part-time, to enable attendance for those with full-time work or other responsibilities.
 You will start with the Career Development Theories module and attend between 2 and 6 workshops per year depending on how quickly you wish to move through the MA.
 This route is not suitable for international students requiring a Tier 4 Visa.
 Such students are advised to consider the full-time route.